metaplex-foundation/umi/docs/serializers.md

 Umi helps with this by providing a flexible and extensible serialization framework that allows you to build your own serializers.
 Namely, it includes:
 - A generic `Serializer<From, To = From>` type that represents an object that can serialize `From` into a `Uint8Array` and deserialize a `Uint8Array` into a `To` which defaults to `From`.
 - A bunch of serializer helpers that map and transform serializers into new serializers.
-- A set of baked-in serializers that can be used to serialize common types.
-- Last but not least, a `SerializerInterface` that provides a set of primitive serializers that can be used to build more complex ones.
+- Last but not least, A set of baked-in serializers that can be used to serialize common types, including string encoders, number serializers, data structures, and more.
+These primitives can be used to build more complex serializers.

 Let's see how all of this works.